Retainers for Life After Braces

 What is an Orthodontic Retainer?

-There are two kinds of retainers that are worn after braces.
+There are three kinds of retainers that are worn after braces.

 - Removable retainers – slide to fit behind teeth; can be removed